Grading:

 |

 Note: ASPIRE Program course.
-See ASPIRE counselor to enroll.
+All students are welcome to register.
 This is a traditional in-person, ON-CAMPUS class with scheduled meetings on the days and times listed above.
-Class may be web-enhanced using Canvas.
+Class may be web-enhanced using Canvas and/ or other applications.
 For additional class-specific requirements, please email the course instructor.

 |